AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/klarna.md

    This step can be executed at any time after the cart is created.
 However, we recommend that you add products to the cart and set the billing address, shipping address, and shipping method on the cart before you perform this step.

-1. Magento forwards the request to Klarna.
+1. The application forwards the request to Klarna.

 1. Klarna returns the `client_token` and the `payment_categories` available to the shopper.

-1. Magento forwards the token to the client.
+1. The application forwards the token to the client.

 1. The client sends the `cart` query to retrieve the available payment methods.

-1. Magento must always retrieve the latest status information from Klarna before returning the Klarna payments method as an option to the shopper.
+1. The application must always retrieve the latest status information from Klarna before returning the Klarna payments method as an option to the shopper.
 This is important to ensure that the shopper is always shown the latest available payment options.

 1. Klarna returns an updated list of `payment_categories`.

-1. Magento returns all available payment methods, including Klarna payment methods.
+1. The application returns all available payment methods, including Klarna payment methods.

 1. The PWA client renders the Klarna payment widget.